surfingoldelephant/PowerShell-Docs/reference/5.1/CimCmdlets/Get-CimSession.md

 ### Example 4: Get all the CIM sessions that have specific names

-This example gets all CIM sessions that have names that begin with **serv**.
+This example gets all CIM sessions that have names that begin with **Serv**.

 ```powershell
 Get-CimSession -ComputerName Serv*